 Autodesk is changing the future of making things through computer aided design (CAD) and 3D modeling.

-Autodesk is a design software company that serves customers across the manufacturing, architecture, building, construction, media, and entertainment industries.
+Autodesk is a global leader in design and make technology that serves customers across the architecture, engineering, construction, design, manufacturing, and entertainment industries.

 Autodesk has taken a leading role in the development of robotics, Augmented and Virtual Reality, and 3D printing.
 This empowers users to make anything with their software from breath-taking movies, mile-high skyscrapers, to high-performance cars.